Zaman8/visual-lanyon/_posts/2023-11-03-wide-preview-overlay.md

 overlay: true
 ---

-Super useful for grabbing user's attention or displaying your photography
+Super useful for grabbing user's attention or displaying your photography.
+This preview can even be used for selection menus.